 Czech is the official language but English and German are also widely spoken.

 There are no major health risks associated with travel to the Czech Republic, and there are no vaccination requirements for international travellers.
-Vaccinations are recommended for hepatitis A and hepatitis B. Long-term visitors to forested areas may want to seek medical advice about immunisation against tick-borne encephalitis.
+Vaccinations are recommended for hepatitis A and hepatitis B, and long-term visitors to forested areas may want to seek medical advice about immunisation against tick-borne encephalitis.
 Medical facilities are good in Prague, but may be more limited in rural areas.
-A reciprocal health agreement with the UK entitles citizens with a European Health Insurance Card (EHIC) for UK citizens.
+After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
 The GHIC allows UK citizens access to state healthcare during visits to the EU.
 The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.

-The majority of visits to the Czech Republic are trouble-free, although the country has a risk of indiscriminate terrorist attacks, which it shares with most of Europe.
+Most visits to the Czech Republic are trouble-free, though the risk of indiscriminate terrorist attacks is a factor throughout Europe.
 Petty theft is a concern, especially on public transport and around the main tourist sites in Prague, so visitors should be mindful of their belongings.
 Violent crime is rare.

 The international access code for the Czech Republic is +420.
-Purchasing a local prepaid SIM card is a good way to keep calling costs down, as international roaming can be expensive, and international calls from hotels involve high surcharges.
-Many cafes, restaurants, hotels and shopping centres offer free wifi access.
+Purchasing a local prepaid SIM card is a good way to keep calling costs down, as international roaming can be expensive and international calls from hotels involve high surcharges.
+Many cafes, restaurants, hotels and shopping centres offer free wifi.

 Become our Czech Republic Travel Expert

 We are looking for contributors for our Czech Republic travel guide.
 If you are a local, a regular traveller to Czech Republic or a travel professional with time to contribute and answer occasional forum questions, please contact us.